team-fire-nomz/fire-nomz-backend-ac/README.md

 }
 ```

 ## Details for a specific recipe

-Requirement: user must be logged in.
+User can be anonymous / guest or logged in.

 ### Request